ConveYour/cordova-sms-plugin/readme.md

+# About this Fork by ConveYour

+- Added support for MMS
+- NO LONGER USING SEND_SMS PERMISSION at all in this plugin because of the major restrictions on this capability by the Google Play store.
+All SMS messages are just using an sms share intent.

 # Cordova SMS Plugin

 Cross-platform plugin for Cordova / PhoneGap to to easily send SMS.
 Available for **Android**, **iOS**, **Windows Phone 8** and **Windows 10 Universal**.